 Admission to the University as a resident and payment of the admission deposit guarantees placement in residential facilities for consecutive freshman, sophomore, and junior years.
+Senior year on-campus housing is not available.
 Transfer students are not guaranteed on-campus residency.

 All housing contracts are for a full academic year.
-Students who terminate their housing contracts prior to the end of the academic year, but who remain enrolled at the University will be assessed a Cancellation Fee of \$300.
+Students who terminate their housing contracts prior to the end of the academic year, but who remain enrolled at the University may be assessed a Cancellation Fee of \$300.
 The fee is not applicable in the case of official withdrawal, removal by way of formal judicial action by the University or for departure due to participation in a study abroad program.